Select Page

 MISSION

-The mission of the ADSR Networking Group is to provide evidence-based information and promote best practices in the training and development of athletes of all levels as well as the rehabilitation of sport-related injuries.
+Provide evidence-based information and promote best-practices in the training and development of athletes of all levels as well as the rehabilitation of sport-related injuries.

 VISION